CascadiaTech/CasCadiaTech/README.md

 ### We Build, anything and everything.
 Code is humanities greatest tool to build a future we never could have imagined.
 We use it as intended, lets build something cool.

 - 🔭 I’m currently working on ...
-- RuneStone Custo NFT collection
+- RuneStone Custom NFT collection
 - rexprotocol.com Exchange MVP
 - apemotorcycleclub.com NFT collection and Dapp
 - Marsereum DAO contract and token contract